Godin/test-github/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: About can't be blank
+about: Please do not use Github for questions.
 labels: "type: question"

 ---